-Since I moved from Sydney to Melbourne, I have been busy experiencing what it has to offer.
-Although I live here now, I solo traveled to 50 countries and understand what travelers look for when backpacking in Melbourne.
-This blog covers everything you need to know from the best hostels to stay in, things to do, where to find a job if you are on a working holiday visa, and more.
+Since I moved from Sydney to Melbourne, I have been busy experiencing what this city has to offer.
+Although I live here now, I have solo traveled to 70+ countries so I understand what travelers look for when backpacking in Melbourne.
+This blog covers everything you need to know from where to find cheap eats in Melbourne, where to stay in Melbourne, things to do, where to find a job if you are on a working holiday visa, and more.

-Melbourne also knowns as Naarm identifies with the Wurundjeri people who are the traditional owners of the land where the Yarra River runs.
+Melbourne also known as “Naarm” identifies with the Wurundjeri people who are the traditional owners of the land where the Yarra River runs.
 Whether it is sunny, rainy, winter, or in fact any other season, there is plenty to do and see in Melbourne.

 In no particular order, let me present you with, the Ultimate Backpacking in Melbourne travel guide